TrumanStateACM/acm/index.markdown

 ## Meetings

-We have meetings every Monday at 6:00PM at VH1332.
+We have meetings once a month on Mondays.
 Whether you have never participated with ACM before or are an English major, we would love to meet you.
 Meetings often cover a topic in programming or computing and often involve speakers so you are bound to learn something new!

 Executive meetings are on every Tuesday at 7:30PM in VH 1424.

 # Freshman and First Meeting

 We will have a meeting to welcome new freshman to the club and also have our first full meeting in late August or early September.
 We will talk about our plans for the club and future events.
 Hope to see you there.

+Also, if you are a freshman please fill out [THIS][goo.gl/cBSmGv] survey to help us get an idea of what you are looking forward to doing in this club.